 DIMOCK: Well, it certainly does.
 I mean, Republicans blame Obama and the Democrats blame the Republicans.
 On balance, nationwide, there is a bit more blame on the Republicans than Obama: 38 percent in the poll we just finished say the Republicans are mostly to blame; 30 percent blame Obama.
 That's a slim margin of blame toward Republicans but much narrower than we saw in 1995, when Republicans were trailing Clinton by 20-plus points on a similar question.

 SIEGEL: Most people blamed House Republicans, you're saying, in that particular shutdown.

 DIMOCK: That's right.
-And at about the same time, Republicans were definitely taking more blame.
+At about the same time, Republicans were definitely taking more blame.

 SIEGEL: We've just been hearing about the looming debt ceiling and you asked people about that.
-And you found, to cite a headlight from your poll, 4-in-10 say the government can go past debts limit.
+And you found, to cite a headline from your poll, 4 in 10 say the government can go past debt limit.
 You mean to just blow through it?

 DIMOCK: Well, they think we can go past the deadline without major problems.
 But 47 percent, a few more, say that it is essential to deal with this debt fix before the deadline to avoid a crisis in our economy.
 This was similar to something we saw in 2011 going into the debt ceiling.
 For a lot of Americans, this is a very opaque issue and it's hard to understand the implications of it.

 SIEGEL: Here's a discouraging answer.
 You asked people, first, should President Obama change health care to achieve a deal?
 And also, should Republicans drop their demands for health care changes for deal?
 And those two questions polled about the same number of yeses, in the 40s, but both short of a majority.